gphoto2 — command-line gphoto2 client

 --camera

-When downloading files from the camera, specify the file name or file name pattern to use when storing the downloaded file on the local disk.
+--filename FILENAMEWhen downloading files from the camera, specify the file name or file name pattern to use when storing the downloaded file on the local disk.
 When uploading a file to the camera, specify the filename to store the uploaded file as on the camera.

-The --filename
+The --filename option accepts

 %a, %A, %b, %B, %d, %H, %k, %I, %l, %j, %m, %M, %S,